Jon-bon-Jono/IMU-Sensor-Calibration/README.md

 </ul>

 ## Key Results:
 Unlike the max-min calibration method, the ellipsoid fitting method is able to properly calibrate a magnetometer when exposed to hard iron ferromagnetic interference from a battery.
-For the most accurate results using the ellipsoid fitting method, we requires atleast 10 well spread samples accross the 3 rotational axes (since we are fitting an ellipsoid with a full set of 10 coefficients).
+For optimal results using the ellipsoid fitting method, we require atleast 10 well spread samples accross the 3 rotational axes (since we are fitting an ellipsoid with a full set of 10 coefficients).
 This implies that magnetometer calibration can be performed continuously whilst the IMU is running.

 Samples obtained by rotating a LSM9DS1 magnetometer while exposed to ferromagnetic interferrence from a portable battery pack: